linux-system-roles/podman/README.md

 module](https://docs.ansible.com/ansible/latest/collections/containers/podman/podman_play_module.html#ansible-collections-containers-podman-podman-play-module)
 except for the following:

+* `state` - default is `created`.
+This takes 3 values:
+  * `started` - Create the pods and systemd services, and start them running
+  * `created` - Create the pods and systemd services, but do not start them
+  * `absent` - Remove the pods and systemd services
 * `run_as_user` - Use this to specify a per-pod user.
 If you do not specify this, then the global default `podman_run_as_user` value will be used.
   Otherwise, `root` will be used.
 NOTE: The user must already exist - the role